How To Change Your Home Air Conditioner Filter, Save Money And Keep Cool

 How Dirty Filters Affect AC Performance

-The main purpose of an air conditioning filter is to collect and remove airborne contaminants and pollutants from the conditioned indoor air.
-These contaminants can include dust and molds, pollen, bacteria, and viruses.
-All of these will negatively impact your overall indoor air quality and, in effect, the health of your family.
+The primary objective of an air conditioning filter is to ensnare and eliminate airborne contaminants from the indoor air.
+These pollutants range from dust, molds, pollen, bacteria, to viruses- all detrimental factors, if present, to the sanctity of your indoor air quality and, by extension, your family’s health.

 Having No Filter Can Lead To Expensive Repairs

-While removing the air filter may seem like a solution for reduced airflow, specialists warn that it would cause even more damage.
-The dirt and particles that would have been eliminated by the filter will accumulate on the evaporator coil and cause its failure, leading to much higher costs than a simple filter replacement.
+While removing the air filter may seem like a solution for reduced airflow, specialists have a few questions about this approach.
+They warn that it would cause even more damage.
+The dirt and particles, various types akin to detritus you clean off your phone screen, that would have been eliminated by the filter will accumulate on the evaporator coil and cause its failure, leading to much higher costs than a simple filter replacement.

 • More dust inside your home